 To optimize your local SEO, double check that you are always writing your NAP the same way.
 You also want to prominently feature your contact details on your website.
 This can be on your contact page or, ideally, in your header or footer.
+Trust Wix SEO Wiz to help you find all the locations in which you need to fill in your NAP.
 As you may have understood by now, it’s time to take your NAP seriously (we had to take advantage of that easy pun!).

 Today, more searches are performed on mobile devices than on desktops, and Google knows this.
 That’s why they are moving to “mobile first,” meaning they will soon be indexing and ranking websites based on the mobile version rather than the desktop one.
 Take time to familiarize yourself with the Wix mobile Editor and check that your mobile website is stunning and user-friendly.
 Here, too, your name, address and phone number (or NAP) should be super easy to find.
 After all, your goal is to get customers to call you and come on in!